 Randall Linebacks are an incredibly rare heritage breed.
 They were a multipurpose animal used for dairy, meat, and as oxen.
 Once a familiar sight in New England, by 1985 only 15 Randalls remained.
 These were saved and carefully bred and nurtured by a small number of individuals, including the Randall family.
 Even today, the Livestock Conservancy lists them as critically endangered.
 That is why Firefly Farms' herd of 200+ is so important to the continued future of this American breed.

 * The name depends on with which registry the cattle are registered.

 Randalls or Randall Linebacks*

-As the only cows on the property, they are easily spotted.
-Then you will notice their beautiful blue, black, and red coloration with the classic white line of fur down their backs giving them the “lineback” in their names.
+As the only cows on the north side of the property, they are easily spotted.
+Then you will notice their beautiful blue, black, roan and red coloration with the classic white line of fur down their backs giving them the “lineback” in their names.